ericrenone/Mobius-Inversion-Frobenius-Fixed-Points/README.md

   300     0.0891     0.947     2.031    0.0318   0.00020  CONVERGED
 ```

-Notice: test accuracy improvement **tracks the C_alpha > 1 crossing**,
-not the training loss.
-The Möbius phase transition is the leading indicator.
+> **Notice:** test accuracy improvement tracks the `C_alpha > 1` crossing, not the training loss.
+The Möbius phase transition is the **leading indicator**.

-### 8.3  Exact Möbius Computation on a Small Poset
+### 10.3 Exact Möbius Computation on a Small Poset

 Pure Python, no dependencies.
-Computes the Möbius function for the
-four-basin diamond poset via the standard recurrence, then inverts an
+Computes the Möbius function for the four-basin diamond poset via the standard recurrence, then inverts an example accumulation.
-example accumulation.

 ```python
 """